 There are over 2000 book-ids in risktRAC.
 Out of this list there are at least 900 books that are not actively traded anymore, or not traded at all.
 It is becoming increasingly difficult to monitor these positions, since there is no way of determining whether a book-id is active, inactive or a book that is not traded anymore at all.

-RAC and Risk Controls expressed the need for monitoring whether a fixed set of books has positions each day along with the ability to classify books as “Active”, ”Inactive”, “To be Archived”.
+RAC and Risk Controls, and individual Risk Management Groups within Energy Operations expressed the need for monitoring whether a fixed set of books has positions each day along with the ability to classify books as “Active”, ”Inactive”, “To be Archived”.

-RAC also suggested that books be associated with particular trading groups.
+RAC also suggested that books be associated with particular trading groups and book administrators in individual Risk Management Groups..
 Trading Groups may be associated with a commodity group, or a group that trades out of a geographical location.
 These trading groups can be associated with a holiday calendar.
 Risk Controls will be given the facility to update the holiday calendar by trading group.
 If a particular trading group does not trade because it is a holiday, RisktRAC will then copy over positions from the last working day for that trading group to the current day which is not a holiday for other trading groups.

 Business Benefits